dkimhw/launch_school/js_109/js_109_written.md

 #### Key Concepts

+* "function defintion and function invocation"

+  * The code inside a function is not executed when the function is defined.
+  * The code inside a function is executed when the function is invoked - executes the code inside a function

+* "function declarations, function expressions, and arrow functions"

+  * Function definition (also called function declaration ) consists of the `function` keyword followed by:
+    * The name of the function
+    * A list of parameters to the function
+    * The JavaScript statements that define the function enclosed by curly brackets

 * Basic Definitions

-  * The function allows programmers to make code shorter and reusable (easier to maintain and read).
+  * Function allows programmers to make code shorter and reusable.

-  * Parameters - local variables names between `()` .
+  * Parameters - local variable names between `()` .
 Arguments are the values you pass into the function for each of those parameters.

-    ```javascrip
+    ```javascript
     function add(left, right) { // left & right are parameters
       return left + right;      // left & right are arguments
     }